Partners in Africa

 Daniel Twesige in Jinja coordinates the Scope Foundation, which responds to the current need of a support structure for children with incarcerated parents in Uganda.
 Through their Protection, Empowerment and Advocacy approach (PEA), they create an environment for the children to survive and thrive, giving them opportunities that facilitate holistic development.

-We are also proud to be closely associated with Anna and William Mwesigye of the Emmaus Community near Luweru, Tony Wambazu near Mbale, Waiswa Samuel in Iganga and Alex Macakadho in Pakwach.
+We are also proud to be closely associated with Anna and William Mwesigye of the Emmaus Community near Luweru, Judith Bakirya of Busaino Fruits & Herbs in Jinja, Tony Wambazu and Yusuf Makabale near Mbale, Waiswa Samuel in Iganga and Alex Macakadho in Pakwach.

 The Fweny Network in South Nyanza is a network of about 12 self-help groups.
 They offer training in natural healthcare and related topics to all self-help groups in the district.
 Tamima Omondi in Oyugis,